Soluto/stitch/docs/authorization.md

 **_Important!_** The [order of directives](https://github.com/graphql/graphql-spec/blob/master/spec/Section%202%20--%20Language.md#directives) does matter!
 The directives are applied in order they appear in schema.
 Object type directives are applied before field definition directives.

 The `@policy` directive is required to be set **the last** either on object type or field definition.

+## Base policy

+Any policy (that doesn't contains query) can be set as base policy.
+Base policy is applied automatically to every single field in query.

+If field has `@policy` directive both base policy and the attached policy will be checked.
+Base policy will be checked first.
+If the attached policy defined with `shouldOverrideBasePolicy` option the base policy won't be checked.